dili995/Voting-app/README.md

 This will fetch vote counts from Redis and update them in the PostgreSQL database.

-## Code Overview

-### `main.go`

-- **Redis Initialization**: The service initializes a connection to Redis using the provided address.
-- **PostgreSQL Initialization**: The service connects to PostgreSQL, checks if the `votingdb` exists, and creates it if it doesn't.
-It also creates a `votes` table if it is not present.
-- **Sync Handler**: The `/sync` handler retrieves the votes from Redis and updates the PostgreSQL `votes` table.
-It uses an upsert operation (`ON CONFLICT`) to ensure that votes are updated if already present.

 ## Automated Deployment of worker-service
 * Create Jenkinsfile in the root directory of the worker-service branch